 Each injection may feel like a small pinch or a sting (like a bug bite), but shouldn’t be too painful.
 Your doctor may offer a topical analgesic if the pain persists.
 You can also soothe the sting with a cold compress or over-the-counter numbing cream.
 Some patients find that the anticipation of the sting of injection is worse than the actual injection itself!

-Is Botox for TMJ safe?
+Is Botulinum for TMJ safe?

-Botox injections for TMJ have the potential to vastly improve your overall quality of life.
+Botulinum injections for TMJ have the potential to vastly improve your overall quality of life.
 However, there are some side effects and complications that it is important to understand before your first injection.

 - Respiratory infection